shenyiting2018/toefl-vocabulary-helper/README.md

 English (GRE/TOEFL) Vocabulary Builder with Root Words
 ================================
 Welcome!
 This is a Vocabulary Builder written by Yiting Shen.
+(I'm currently a CS Master student at Santa Clara University, actively looking for 2020 summer internship)

 As a non-native English speaker, vocabulary is the first step and most difficult step to master this language.
 I've tried different approaches to build up my vocabulary and none of them works efficiently, until one day I found the roots-word approach.